Committed to NRC, will send back 1 crore illegal Bangladeshis

 He said 1 crore illegal Muslims in the state are "thriving" on the government's Rs 2 per kg subsidised rice.
 "We will send them back," he announced.

+"Why you are behaving in such a way, why are you trying to stop the CAA and the NRC?" he said, hitting out at those opposing the move.
+"We are committed to NRC.
+We will also ensure that the CAA is implemented in West Bengal," he added.

+Coming down heavily on the Trinamool Congress and the other opposition parties, Ghosh said that when "lungi-clad Rohingyas" were setting railway stations and other public properties on fire for three days, they did not speak out.
+"Such incidents of arson caused a loss of Rs 500-600 crore," the BJP MP said, referring to the violent protests that broke out in the state after Parliament cleared the CAA in December last year.

-"These illegal Bangladeshi Muslims are involved in arsons across the state," Ghosh added He said that he has no qualms in being branded communal for supporting the cause of Hindu refugees, who had to run for their life after being religiously persecuted.
+He said that he has no qualms in being branded communal for supporting the cause of Hindu refugees, who had to run for their lives after being religiously persecuted.
 "Those who are opposing the CAA are either anti-India or anti-Bengali.
 They are against the idea of India that is why they are opposing Hindu refugees getting citizenship," Ghosh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)